 - Negotiate in confidence in case terms are not agreed.
 You do not want an Employment Tribunal (or the public) finding out what you may have offered in case they are influenced as to your wrongdoing or failings by the fact that you are prepared to offer a certain deal.
 Defining and securing confidentiality during negotiations is a bit more complicated than you might think as there are two routes for discussion (the Without Prejudice doctrine and the Protected Conversation) each with their own rules, and on which you should be advised at the outset.

 - Don’t pay too much to settle.
-Employees rarely want to bring an employment tribunal claim and are prepared to accept less than you might imagine.
+Employees rarely want to bring an employment tribunal claim and are prepared to accept less than you might think.
 They often just want enough money to cover their costs until they can get another job.
 However, on other occasions the amount depends on what you are accused of and the strength of your defence.
 The stronger your defence the less you may be minded to offer.

 We have many years’ experience of successfully resolving disputes in the workplace for our employer clients.
 We have a demonstrably good track record of identifying the weakness in your employee’s arguments and obtaining a favourable Settlement Agreement within budget.